lzydmxy/byconity-tpcds/README.md

 ```

 ### Generate data
 Run the command to generated TPD-DS data files.
 In the command, $1 is the data size, $2 is parallel.
-The data file will be generated into `data_tpcds_{data_size}` folder
+The data file will be generated into `data_tpcds_{data_size}` folder.
+The data generation takes time.
+If you want to see the progress, watch the files generated in the `data_tpcds_{data_size}` folder.
 ```
 ./gen_data.sh 100 16
 ```